Reviews You Can Rely On

 backpacking tent - one of our favorites for light weight, the nemo hornet elite osmo is...

-On the other end of the spectrum, the REI Half Dome SL 2+, The North Face Stormbreak 2, and the Hilleberg Anjan 2 GT are some of the heaviest tents we tested.
+On the other end of the spectrum, the REI Co-Op Half Dome 2, The North Face Stormbreak 2, and the Hilleberg Anjan 2 GT are some of the heaviest tents we tested.
 The first two are excellent options for car camping or short overnights.
 The latter is a specialty, harsh-weather backpacking tent.

-If you want to maximize space and reduce weight, we strongly suggest looking at a three-person version of a lightweight model.
-The Big Agnes Copper Spur UL3 is under four pounds and offers tons of space for two people and just enough for three.
+If you want to maximize space and reduce weight, we strongly recommend a three-person version of a lightweight model.
+The Big Agnes Copper Spur UL3 is under four pounds and offers tons of space for two people and just enough room for three.

 Ease of Use

-This metric is about how intuitive it is to pitch each tent, tear it down, and use it day-to-day.
+This metric measures how intuitive it is to pitch each tent, take it down, and use it day-to-day.
 In this review, we include two types of shelters- free-standing and semi-freestanding tents.
-The first is more familiar, using poles that tuck into each corner to provide a skeleton that the tent clips into and the rainfly drapes over.
+The first is more familiar: it uses poles that tuck into each corner to provide a skeleton that the tent clips into, with the rainfly draped over.
 The second set of tents is semi-freestanding.
 They also use poles for structure, but they require stakes to maximize volume.
 Both types are relatively simple to set up on soft ground.

-Of them, the two Big Agnes Copper Spur tents are the most effortless to use day-to-day.
+Of them, the two Big Agnes Copper Spur tents are among the more effortless to use day-to-day.
 Attachment points are color-coded to smooth the setup process, you can open the tarp and tent doors with one hand, and there are multiple ways to open either of two doors.
-We also appreciate that the added features are intuitive, or labeled, like the loop of fabric that you can stuff the mesh doors into.
+We also appreciate that the added features are intuitive or labeled, such as the loop of fabric you can stuff the mesh doors into.
 The REI Trail Hut, Nemo Dragonfly Osmo 2, Sea to Summit Telos TR2, and SlingFin Portal 2 are all similarly seamless to use.

 The Mountain Hardwear Nimbus, MSR Freelite 2, Nemo Hornet Elite, and Dragonfly Osmo are semi-freestanding and can be a bit trickier, mostly if you're in an environment where stakes are hard to use.
 These tents often have a single pole that arches to the center of the tent's foot.
 You then stake out either side.
-If you're camping on rocky soil, you'll have to find some other way to anchor the corners.
+If you're camping on rocky soil, you'll need to find another way to anchor the corners.

 backpacking tent - two metal taps attach the tent and footprint to the poles. the...

 A distinct structural subcategory is the tunnel tent.
 This style uses semi-circle poles, resulting in a tent that looks like a caterpillar.
 These are more difficult to pitch because they rely on tension from guylines to hold their form.
-The Hilleberg Anjan 2 GT is an example of this style of tent.
+The Hilleberg Anjan 2 GT is an example of this tent style, and we ultimately loved it, but it has a slightly steeper learning curve.

 Construction Quality

 The models that earned the highest scores demonstrated both impressively innovative features and robust construction.
-The Hilleberg Anjan 2 GT has many features common to four-season tents, and we found it to be highly durable.
+The Hilleberg Anjan 2 GT shares many features with four-season tents, and we found it highly durable.
 It includes sturdy zippers, tensioners with hefty webbing, and thick floor fabric.

 We are also impressed with the SlingFin Portal 2, which comes with a second set of zipper pulls on each door in case the main ones break.
 You can also purchase thicker, tougher poles separately if you know you'll need the added stability.
 It's not a bad idea.